tatsumoto-ren/tatsumoto-ren.github.io/blog/setting-up-anki.md

 This will allow you to review your flashcards when you're outside and don't have access to your computer.

-To sync your collection, press `Y` or click "Sync" on the toolbar.
+To sync your collection on desktop, press `Y` or click "Sync" on the toolbar.

 I must warn you in advance though.
 Don't sync your collection with AnkiWeb